dhruv2610/dhruv2610/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Data Science
+- 🔭 I’m currently Looking for a Full time job as a Software Developer
-- 🌱 I’m currently learning Machine Learning & MongoDB
+- 🌱 I’m currently learning Data Structures and Algorithms, SQL fundamentals, Machine Learning libraries, Data Analysis tools
-- 🤔 I’m looking for help with Data Analysis
+- 🤔 I’m looking for help to boost my skills for desired jobs
-- 💬 Ask me about Data Science
+- 💬 Ask me for any full time roles from the above mentioned area.
 - 😄 Pronouns: He/His